 Latex semi-transparent stains are similar in appearance to the solvent borne stains; however their look is achieved by the formation of a thin film with little penetration.
 This film is often not thick enough to provide the same durability as solvent borne stains and tends to degrade by flaking from the wood’s surface.
 Refinishing cedar that has been coated with a latex semitransparent stain may require more substantial surface preparation.
 Currently, efforts are underway by many stain manufacturers to develop water-borne stains that penetrate cedar.
 However, to date, moderate success has been experienced in duplicating the properties of traditional oil-based, solvent borne, stains.
 As increasingly restrictive environmental standards reduce the availability of solvent borne stains, ongoing research suggests that penetrating, erodible latex semi-transparent stain finishes for cedar will be available in the near future.

-Transparent, non-flexible, film-forming finishes such as lacquer, shellac, urethane, and varnish are not recommended for exterior use on Western Red Cedar.
+Note: Transparent, non-flexible, film-forming finishes such as lacquer, shellac, urethane, and varnish are not recommended for exterior use on Western Red Cedar.
 Ultraviolet radiation can penetrate the transparent film and damage the wood.
 Regardless of the number of coats, the finish will eventually become brittle, develop cracks in the coating film and then fail.

 Good surface preparation practices are essential to achieve a durable, long-lasting exterior finish.
 Most premature exterior coating failures are attributable to inadequate surface preparation resulting in:

 - surface discoloration